lkpanganiban/openllama-experiment/README.md

 # OpenLlama with LangChain

 This is a repository for my experimentation with OpenLlama 3B with LangChain.
-This implements a CPU execution of Q and A. Note that depending on your hardware it may take a long time to execute.
+This implements a CPU execution OpenLlama3B.
+Note that depending on your hardware it may take a long time to execute.
 The aim of this repository is to have working implementation of the LLM Q and A setup without the need of external APIs like OpenAI or specialized hardware like GPUs.

 ## Requirements
 ### Hardware Requirements